reyemtm/getbounds/source/_posts/2021-09-02-generating-cloud-optimized-geotiffs-and-raster-tiles-with-gdal.md

 > Using the default resampling works fine as does AVERAGE, BILINEAR and CUBIC (default).

 _Update 2/10/2022 - Using AVERAGE may provide more clarity for the overviews._

+_Update 11/27/2023 - In the creation options in gdal_translate, using `SPARSE_OK=TRUE` can lead to errors when rendering the COG with certain software.
+To avoid these errors use `SPARSE_OK=FALSE`.
+See [this GitHub issue](https://github.com/GeoTIFF/georaster/issues/85) for more details._

 ```bash
 gdal_translate web.vrt cog_web.tif ^